Description

 Common Name: Smooth Hydrangea, Wild Hydrangea, Sevenbark

 Its native habitat is woods, rocky slopes, and stream banks in rich, well-drained, moist, acidic soils.
-It get chlorosis in alkaline soils.
+It is tolerant of poor soils, including clay as long as it is well drained.

 Plant Lore: A very cool tidbit about this plant is the flowers can be either lacecap or mophead style.
 There’s no way to tell how they will look until they bloom.
 Both types can occur on the same plant.
 The genus name Hydrangea comes from hydor meaning “water” and aggeion meaning “vessel”, in reference to the cup-like capsular fruit.
 Specific epithet comes from arbor meaning “tree” in reference to the similarity of this shrub to a small tree.